d12/crux-app-docs/README.md

-# Website

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+# Crux App - Documentation

+This repo is for the open source documentation for the [Crux Climbing App](https://www.cruxapp.ca/).
+The documentation is built using [Docusaurus ](https://docusaurus.io/).

+This project is still under construction. :)

 ### Installation